xrdocs/multicast/_blogs/future-of-multicast.md

 ### Current Deployments

-Today, most Media Streaming deployments are running RSVP + mVPN.
+Today, most Media Streaming deployments are running RSVP-TE P2MP + mVPN.
+The Multicast is created manually for scenarios such as disjointness and Live-Live and there is not tree visualization.

 Today they are mostly running Multicast RSVP + mVPN.
 The Service-Level-Agreement (SLA) is Live-Live scenario with **manually** maintained and created disjoint trees.